TonyJen/AngularJS-Validation-CustomDirectives/README.md

 # AngularJSValidation
-Demo of validation in angularjs
+Demo of validation in angularjs using custom directives

 This is a demo of validation in AngularJS.

 Mit License